 On March 15th, 1982, in the middle of Edmonton’s worst blizzard of the year, the Environmental Law Centre (ELC) opened its doors to the world.
 This came at a critical time in Canadian history, when there was a rapid increase in resource exploitation with little regard for any social or environmental costs.
 It was at this pivotal moment that the ELC jumped into the conversation and we’ve been doing so ever since.

-The ELC’s driving concern for the past three decades is the realization that if the law was fully exercised with citizen awareness, environmental degradation would be a thing of the past and there would be a balance between people, planet and profits.
+The ELC’s driving concern since its inception is that if the law was fully exercised with citizen awareness, environmental degradation would be a thing of the past and there would be a balance between people, planet and profits.

 Sadly, this isn’t the case.
 Companies that exploit the environment for economic resources often have armies of lawyers and PR professionals to keep the law at bay while continuing to profit at the expense of the environment and society at large.